Self-assembly of carbamylated lysine repeat peptide amphiphiles into fibrillar nanostructures

 Abstract

 Peptide amphiphilicity enables self-assembly, forming well-defined structures such as micelles and polymersomes.
-The exploration of hydrophilic lysine-rich peptides with hydrophobic lipid modifications at the N-terminus to arrive at self-assembling peptide amphiphiles as a strategy is explored in this study.
-Carbamylation, a post-translational modification known to promote aggregation of proteins, reported in neurodegenerative disorders, is exploited for charge neutralization of lysine residues, thereby inducing amyloidogenicity in peptides.
-In our study, we have synthesized a series of lysine repeat peptides (3K, 5K, 8K) of variable lengths with a combination of hydrophobic tailing (C2, C6, C9) as models using the SPPS (solid-phase peptide synthesis).
-The amyloidogenic properties of carbamylated lysine peptides, including aggregation kinetics, were studied through several assays to assess the structural and functional implications of carbamylation on the self-assembling peptide amphiphiles.
-We have also compared the morphological similarities and differences using microscopic imaging techniques, such as bright-field, fluorescence, and scanning electron microscopy, to visualize and characterize the fibrillar assembly across these model peptides.
-The synthesized self-assembling amphiphiles can be tuned to be used in various applications, including drug delivery carrier development, tissue engineering, antifouling, antifogging, and dye degradation modality.
+The exploration of hydrophilic lysine-rich peptides with hydrophobic lipid modifications at the N-terminus to form self-assembling peptide amphiphiles as a strategy is explored in this study.
+Carbamylation, a post-translational modification known to promote the aggregation of proteins, reported in neurodegenerative disorders, is exploited for charge neutralization of lysine residues, thereby inducing amyloidogenicity in peptides.
+In our study, we synthesized a series of lysine repeat peptides (3K, 5K, and 8K) of variable lengths with a combination of hydrophobic tailing (C2, C6, and C9) as models using SPPS (solid-phase peptide synthesis).
+The amyloidogenic properties of carbamylated lysine peptides, including aggregation kinetics, were studied through several assays to assess the structural and functional implications of carbamylation on self-assembling peptide amphiphiles.
+We also compared the morphological similarities and differences using microscopic imaging techniques, such as bright-field, fluorescence, and scanning electron microscopy, to visualize and characterize the fibrillar assembly across these model peptides.
+The synthesized self-assembling amphiphiles can be tuned for use in various applications, including drug delivery carrier development, tissue engineering, antifouling, antifogging, and dye degradation modality.